ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 ## How Dynamic Font Scaling works in Ionic

-All Ionic components that define font sizes use [rem units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).
+Ionic components that define font sizes and participate in Dynamic Font Scaling typically use [rem units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).
 This sizes the text in each component relative to the font size of the root element, which is usually the `html` element.
 This means that as the root element's font size changes, the text in all Ionic components scale in a consistent manner.
 This avoids the need to manually override each component's font size.
+Some elements inside of these components, such as icons, use `em` units instead so the elements are sized relative to the text, though the text itself is sized using `rem` units.

 ### iOS